tc39/notes/es7/2016-09/sept-27.md

 AWB: You have to be more restrictive than simply an exotic SetPrototypeOf

-SB: Can you detect whether something is a Proxy by trying to induce a cycle check?
+SBI: Can you detect whether something is a Proxy by trying to induce a cycle check?

 MM: The simplest stance would be to drop the cycle prohibition altogether, since it can't coherently be enforced

 AWB: Spec has no cycle prohibition

-SB: Proxy not have [[Prototype]] ...
+SBI: Proxy not have [[Prototype]] ...

 MM: If circularity requirement dropped...